dart-lang/site-www/src/_guides/language/sound-problems.md

 **Fix:** Put the `super()` call last.

-DDC generates simpler code if it relies on the `super()` call appearing last.
+The Dart dev compiler generates simpler code if it relies on the `super()` call appearing last.
 The following example generates an error in strong mode Dart:

 <div class="fails-sa" markdown="1">